 There are many varieties of sensors; some will be more logic-oriented (the thinker types) or values-oriented (the feeler types).
 Some will be more concerned with plans and closure (the J types) or an open-ended schedule and spontaneity (the P types).
 There are also two different types of sensing; Introverted and Extraverted Sensing.
 You can find out more about that here.

 Intuitive types perceive the world less through their five senses and more through patterns and impressions.
 They are less aware of the “here and now” and more concerned with future possibilities and meanings.
-Intuitives are less concerned with what things are than what they mean.
+Intuitives are less concerned with what things are than what they could mean.
 They read between the lines and are abstract thinkers.
-They tend to be more conceptual than practical, and easily get bored with routine.
+They tend to be more conceptual than practical, and easily get bored with anything that lacks room for imagination.
 When an intuitive is speaking, you will likely hear lots of metaphor and comparisons and symbolic word usage.
 When processing information, the intuitive is less concerned with facts than possibilities.
 What’s around the corner?
 What does that mean?
 What is the relationship between this event and that event?
-They will be more prone to thinking about philosophy, hidden meanings, and will enjoy talking about novel ideas or theories.

 There are many different types of intuitives; the rational NT types, or the idealistic NF types.
 They can be more prone to being spontaneous and laid-back (NP types) or more fond of planning and closure (NJ types).
 There are also two different styles of intuition; Extraverted and Introverted Intuition.
 To find out more about these two different types of intuition, click here.